E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/modules/guessoc/guessoc_readme.rst

     Documentation provided in a README file together with the source code.

   Application Documentation
-    Detailed documentation related to the running of the module can found 'here https://gitlab.e-cam2020.eu:10443/sanz/durham-ecam.git/readme.
+    Detailed documentation related to the running of the module can found here 'https://gitlab.e-cam2020.eu:10443/sanz/durham-ecam/blob/master/README'

   Relevant Training Material
     Training material is available through the test example